The Leech Woman: Mystery Science Theater 3000

 The Leech Woman was used in episode #802 of Mystery Science Theater 3000, which originally aired on the Sci-Fi Channel on February 8, 1997.
-MST3K writer / performer Kevin Murphy sarcastically points out several instances of regressive messages in the movie, referring to the movie's theme "that to be not beautiful and extremely young is to be hateful and evil" as "A lesson for our time."
-He also points out, "Highlights include several examples of the spiral cup bra."
+MST3K writer/performer Kevin Murphy sarcastically pointed out several instances of regressive messages in the movie, referring to the movie's theme "that to be not beautiful and extremely young is to be hateful and evil" as "[a] lesson for our time."
+He also pointed out, "Highlights include several examples of the spiral cup bra."

 Writer Jim Vorel gave The Leech Woman a middling placement in his ranking of MST3K episodes for Paste, putting the episode at #124.
-(Note: Ranking based on 197 episodes as of 2018.).
-Vorel writes the movie feels "more like a mid-‘40s Poverty Row horror film" than a movie released in 1960.
-Agreeing with Murphy, he calls The Leech Woman "somewhat mean spirited and callous" and notes June's transformation into a more youthful woman doesn't change her appearance at all.
+(Note: Ranking based on 197 episodes as of 2018.)
+Vorel wrote the movie feels "more like a mid-‘40s Poverty Row horror film" than a movie released in 1960.
+Agreeing with Murphy, he called The Leech Woman "somewhat mean spirited and callous" and noted June's transformation into a more youthful woman doesn't change her appearance at all.

 Shout!
 Factory released the episode on DVD as part of the box set Mystery Science Theater 3000: The 25th Anniversary Edition on December 10, 2013.
 The Leech Woman disc includes the film's original trailer.
 Other episodes included in the collection are Gorgo (episode #909), The Day the Earth Froze (episode #422), Mitchell (episode #512), The Brain That Wouldn't Die (episode #513), and Moon Zero Two (episode #111).

 Home media

 Universal Studios Home Entertainment released The Leech Woman on DVD in a box set titled The Classic Sci-Fi Ultimate Collection Volumes 1 and 2 on 13 May 2008 and followed up with a re-release of the second volume on 6 September 2011.
 The film appears in both sets of volume 2.

 Universal also issued a single film DVD on 31 January 2017.
-Shout Factory released the MST3K edition in the Mystery Science Theater 3000: 25th Anniversary Edition DVD set on 10 December 2013.
+Shout!
+Factory released the MST3K edition in the Mystery Science Theater 3000: 25th Anniversary Edition DVD set on 10 December 2013.
 On 27 August 2019, Shout Factory premiered a Blu-ray with audio commentary by Tom Weaver, film music historian David Schecter, and film historian Alan K. Rode.
 It includes excerpts from Weaver's 2014 unpublished audio interview with Gray.

 When the DVD was released in the UK by Screenbound Pictures Ltd., it received a 12-rating by the British Board of Film Classification on 18 April 2016 due to "dated racial stereotying seen in the portrayal of African tribes people as savages with spears and shields, practising voodoo magic," as well as for "moderate violence and horror."
 The rating means that the video is "suitable only for persons of twelve and over."
 The UK video's running time is 73:54, some 3:07 less than the film's theatrical 77:01 runtime.